Wheat allergies in dogs

 Another issue is that some people might assume that their dogs are unable to eat poor quality or cheaper dog food, this is not the case with a wheat allergy, if your dog can't eat a cheap brand of dog food that contains wheat, then he can't eat an expensive brand containing wheat either.
-The only advantage with buying the expensive foods are that some avoid wheat as a cheap filler in the first place.
+The only advantage with buying the expensive foods are that many avoid wheat as a cheap filler in the first place.

 Of course it's not just wheat that dogs can become allergic to, some of the other most common foods resulting in food allergies in dogs are corn, soya, preservatives, beef, pork, chicken, milk, eggs, fish.

 So what is the first step in diagnosing if your dog has a wheat allergy?
 Talk to your vet first, if they are not sympathetic look for another vet who is.
 Your dog will then have to go on an exclusion diet, and it's just as boring as the exclusion diets that humans have to go on.

 BEFORE COMMENCING AN EXCLUSION DIET YOU SHOULD GET YOUR VETS APPROVAL AND RECOMMENDATIONS FOR A SAFE DIET.